uralys/taverne/readme.md

 You should use one store for each feature.
 (🔍 here the `itemsStore` to deal with the `Items`)

-`Hookstores` will create the actual store for each of them to:
+`Taverne` will create the actual store for each of them to:

 - handle an immutable state with [Immer](https://immerjs.github.io/immer/docs/introduction),
 - listen to actions to trigger the appropriate `reactions`,